justinpombrio/prettiest/notes/notes.md

 Why do I say `O(nw)` when the above example is quadratic?
 Say `n = kw`.
 Then you can construct `k` nested lists, each with runtime quadratic in `w`, giving a total runtime of `O(kw^2) = O(nw)`.

+### Reasonable-ness assumption

+Some of the above examples are slow, but seem like _unreasonable_ inputs.
+What counts as reasonable, though?
+One suggestion by Kiselyov, Peyton-Jones, and Sabry in "Lazy v.
+Yield: Incremental, Linear Pretty-printing":

+> The function genB performs normalization of the document, ensuring that: (i) every group is
+> strictly wider than any of its children groups (thus eliminating Group (Group ...)); (ii) any
+> group is at least one-character wide.
+Normalization is often overlooked, yet critical: without it
+> no pretty-printing algorithm can have bounded look-ahead.
+For example, in a document with a branch
+> (Group ◦ Group ◦ ... ◦ Group) (Text ””) 19 with an arbitrarily long sequence of Groups, any
+> pretty-printing algorithm without normalization has to scan the whole branch, which can be
+> arbitrarily long, to determine that it does not contribute to the width of the current branch.

 ## Trees or DAGs?

 Is a Doc a tree or a DAG?
 DAGs are more expressive, but you have to be careful with them.
 If you